mrscorpion/MSSnowFlakeAnimation/README.md

 ##Licenses

-All source code is licensed under the [MIT License](https://github.com/mrscorpion/JXExplodeView/blob/master/LICENSE).
+All source code is licensed under the [MIT License].